aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

     }
 }
 ```

+!!! note "What does this mean?"

---Admoniiton(Whole thingy): This configuration:
+    This configuration:

     - Uses the **Microsoft Go Dev Container image**.

     - Automatically installs the **Go VS Code plugin** (`golang.go`).

-    - Runs the `postCreateCommand` to install Python dependencies if needed (optional).
+    - Runs the `postCreateCommand` to install dependencies or execute customized scripts (optional).

-#### Reopen Our Folder in a Dev Container:
+#### Opening Your Project in a Dev Container:
 1. Open the VS Code Command Palette:
     - Mac Users: Press `Cmd+Shift+P`
     - Windows Users: Press `Ctrl+Shift+P`
 2. Type "Dev Containers: Reopen in Container," and select the option.
     - This may take a few minutes as the image downloads.
-3. When the dev container setup is complete, close the current terminal tab, and open a new terminal pane within VS Code
+3. When the dev container setup is complete, close the current terminal tab, and open a new terminal pane within VS Code.
 4. Try the following command:
  ```bash
  go version
  ```
 *If you check, you can see that you are currently running the latest version of go.
 (Version x.x.x as of January 2025)*
 ## Lets Code!
-### Hello COMP423 Program
+### "Hello COMP423!"
+Program
 We are now ready to write our first Go Program.

 1. Enable Dependency Tracking: